Article first published in June 2017, updated June 2019

 A simple segmentation tactic: warm vs. cold customers

 To segment your cold customers from the warm ones, you are going to take the list of the previously mentioned attributes and pick one or two.
-Pick a specific threshold, like customers who have clicked an email in the past 30 days and who have purchased more than $30 in the past 90 days.
-Then, create one segment for the cold customers (i.e. those whose behavior match either of the two selected attributes), and another one for the warm ones (i.e. those who match both behaviors).
+Pick a specific threshold, like customers who’ve clicked an email in the past 30 days and who’ve purchased more than $30 in the past 90 days.
+Then create one segment for the cold customers (i.e., those whose behavior match either of the two selected attributes), and another one for the warm ones (i.e., those who match both behaviors).

-Once you have created your segments, you can create campaigns for each segment based on the attributes used.
+Once you’ve created your segments, you can create campaigns for each segment based on the attributes used.

 - Asking for feedback about the shopping experience.